 Our New Zealand itinerary features incredible vistas in some of the country’s most breathtaking national parks.
-You will enjoy hiking the South Island’s West Coast with local guides, spending your nights in comfortable lodge and cabin accommodations.
-Day trips include hiking along glacial lakes and old-growth rainforests, kayaking in spectacular lagoons, and exploring alpine highlands.
-Visit golden beaches, bird sanctuaries, hidden waterfalls and the Cloud Piercer, Aoraki/Mount Cook, the highest mountain in New Zealand.
+You will enjoy hiking the South Island’s West Coast with local guides and will spend your nights in comfortable lodge and cabin accommodations.
+Day trips include hiking and biking along glacial lakes and old-growth rainforests, kayaking in spectacular lagoons, and exploring alpine highlands.
+Visit golden beaches, bird sanctuaries, hidden waterfalls, and the Cloud Piercer, Aoraki/Mount Cook, the highest mountain in New Zealand.
 Your journey along coastal and inland trails offers an incredible variety of environments and activities.

 ItineraryExpand All Fields

-Day 1: Begin your journey in Christchurch; enjoy an afternoon hike in Arthurs Pass National Park.
+Day 1: Begin your journey in Christchurch; hike in Arthurs Pass National Park before heading to the Papora coastline.

-The tour begins after breakfast in Christchurch, which is also known as the Garden City.
-After a trip orientation from your guide, you will head across the Canterbury Plains towards the Southern Alps, which form the backbone of the South Island.
-Drive through Arthur’s Pass National Park and stop for a short hike before continuing down to the West Coast, visiting Punakaiki and the Fox River.
-See the Pancake Rocks.
-These 30 million-year-old limestone rocks have formed into what looks like immense layers of pancakes.
-Take an optional stroll along the coast to check out sea caves that were once used as shelter by early Maori.
-Stay at beautiful Havenz, set in a rainforest near the beach.
+The tour begins after breakfast in Christchurch which is also known as the Garden City.
+After a trip orientation from your guide you will head across the Canterbury Plains towards the Southern Alps which form the backbone of the South Island.
+Drive through Arthur’s Pass National Park stopping for a short hike before continuing along this engineering marvel of a road as it descends from the alpine zone into the rainforests of West Coast region.
+From here, we follow the coastal highway to Paparoa National park and the village of Punakaiki, visiting the Pancake Rocks.
+These 30 million-year-old limestone rocks have formed into what look like immense layers of pancakes.
+When the tide is high, or the weather rough, water surges into caverns below the rocks and squirts through mighty blowholes, bearing a great resemblance to natural geysers.
+Stay in a lodge perfectly situated for enjoying this wild and unspoiled piece of Paparoa coastline.
+Dine at the local tavern.
+(Lunch included)

-Day 2: Spend the day exploring Paproa National Park followed by a relaxing evening in Havenz.
+Day 2: Spend the day exploring Paproa National Park and the wild West Coast beaches.

 Day 3: Visit the quaint town of Hokitika and mountain bike along the West Coast Cycle Trail.

 Take a short drive down the coast to the historic and quaint town of Hokitika.
 Today, you will have the opportunity to mountain bike along the West Coast Cycle Trail.
-The rolling route runs between Milltown and Kumara, great for beginners and experienced cyclists alike.
-The 21-mile ride starts at the quirky collection of replica Wild West-themed buildings at Cowboy Paradise and winds through a mixed landscape of lush farmland and beautiful regenerating rainforest.
-It crosses a series of bridges over mountain streams before winding around several reservoirs to the historic town of Kumara.
-After the day's adventures, relax on a drive to Fox Glacier, home for the next two nights.
+The rolling route runs between Milltown and Kumara, great for beginners and experienced cyclists a like.
+The 21-mile ride starts at the quirky collection of replica Wild West themed buildings at Cowboy Paradise and winds through a mixed landscape of lush farmland and beautiful regenerating rainforest.
+It crosses a series of bridges over mountain streams before following a trail around several reservoirs to the historic town of Kumara.
+For those wanting a shorter ride there is an option to ride a different but no less scenic section of the trail from Hokitika.
+After the ride grab a coffee and have a wander around the streets of Hokitika before we drive south to Franz Josef Glacier, home for the next 2 nights.
+Dine out at local restaurant for dinner.
+(Breakfast & Lunch included)

 Day 4: Kayak across Okarito Lagoon and hike along the beaches of the Tasman Sea.